At which campus can I study this program?

 You Might Like This Program If...

-You have an interest in working in corrections, courts, court administration, law enforcement, and probation and parole.
-Students completing this course of study are prepared to enter entry level positions in the criminal justice system, or complete the baccalaureate level.
+You have an interest in working in corrections, courts, court administration, law enforcement, or probation and parole.
+Students completing this course of study are prepared for entry level positions in the criminal justice system or to complete the baccalaureate level.

 Entrance to Major